Skip to main content

 • $20 million for the 2026-27 state fiscal year; and

-The provider stabilization fund also consists of any money the general assembly appropriates, transfers, or credits to the fund and any gifts, grants, or donations the enterprise may receive for the fund.
-The bill directs the enterprise to leverage money in the provider stabilization fund to obtain federal matching money.
+The provider stabilization fund also consists of any money the general assembly appropriates, transfers, or credits to the fund and any gifts, grants, or donations the department may receive for the fund.
+The act directs the department to leverage money in the provider stabilization fund to obtain federal matching money.

-The bill establishes a provider stabilization fund enterprise support board to assist the enterprise in implementing and administering the provider stabilization fund.
-The enterprise's governing board is required to submit an annual report on the provider stabilization fund to specified committees, the governor, and the medical services board in the department of health care policy and financing.
+The act establishes a provider stabilization fund advisory board (advisory board) to assist the department in implementing and administering the provider stabilization fund.
+The department, with assistance from the advisory board, is required to submit an annual report on the provider stabilization fund to specified committees, the governor, and the medical services board in the department.
+The advisory board is scheduled for repeal on September 1, 2031, and is subject to a sunset review by the department of regulatory agencies before the repeal.

 Status